Skip to main content

 Complete blood count and peripheral blood smear

-The complete blood count (CBC) is a test that measures the amounts of different cells in the blood, such as the red blood cells, white blood cells, and platelets.
-The CBC is often done along with a differential (or diff), which looks at the numbers of the different types of white blood cells.
-For the peripheral blood smear, a sample of blood is looked at under the microscope.
-Changes in the numbers and the appearance of different types of blood cells often help diagnose leukemia.
+The complete blood count (CBC) measures the amounts of different cells in the blood, such as the red blood cells, white blood cells, and platelets.
+The CBC is often done along with a differential ('diff'), which looks at the numbers of the different types of white blood cells.

-Most patients with AML have too many immature white cells in their blood, and not enough red blood cells or platelets.
+Most people with AML have too many immature white cells in their blood, and not enough red blood cells or platelets.
 Many of the white blood cells may be myeloblasts (often just called blasts), which are very early forms of blood-forming cells that are not normally found in the blood.
 These cells don’t work like normal, mature white blood cells.
 These findings may suggest leukemia, but the disease usually is not diagnosed without looking at a sample of bone marrow cells.

 Blood chemistry and coagulation tests